We Moderns: Production

 The film was intended to be an English look at the flapper, and the story shared many of the same elements of Colleen's star-making Flaming Youth.
 As in Flaming Youth, Colleen's brother Cleeve had a part in this film as well.
 He played the brother of Colleen's character.

 Preservation

 With no record of any prints of We Moderns located in any film archives, it is a lost film.

+A short fragment of the film was found on the YouTube channel @Dario10‑u9r.